gnss-sdr/geniuss-place/_sp-blocks/10-telemetry-decoder.md

 This implementation performs Viterbi decoding of the convolutional code, symbol and bit alignment, preamble detection (with polarity resolution), and CRC-24Q verification, and reports the message type and reception timestamp of every validated message.
+Each CRC-valid frame is also sent automatically to the PVT block.
+The `RTKLIB_PVT` implementation decodes the legacy SBAS L1 correction messages used for the satellite mask, fast and long-term orbit/clock corrections, integrity information, and ionospheric grid corrections.
+See the [PVT block documentation]({{ "/docs/sp-blocks/pvt/#sbas-augmentation" |
+relative_url }}) for the options that enable each correction.

-The transport layer is fully implemented, but the content of the messages is not parsed yet: no SBAS corrections are applied to the PVT solution, and SBAS satellites are not used as ranging sources, so channels targeting `S1` do not produce observables.
+SBAS satellites are not used as ranging sources, so channels targeting `S1` do not produce observables.
+The implemented correction path is intended for non-safety-critical SBAS Open Service use: it does not compute protection levels or provide a Safety-of-Life solution.

 Unlike in the other Telemetry Decoder implementations, the `dump` option of this block does not produce the binary `.dat` / `.mat` output described in the